bjbredis/contracts/readme.md

    `export REDIS_HOSTNAME=localhost; export REDIS_PORT=14000; export INDEX_NAME=contracts; export COUNT=1000;`

-4. Run the script with some form of multiplicity.
+4. Run the script with some form of multiplicity ( *note:* each process will generate at ~1-1.5k records/sec).
    Example: (10x COUNT)

    `export END=10; for i in $(seq 1 $END); do python contracts.py \&; done`

 # Sample queries
 Find all contracts of a given product and delivery class: